Central nervous system tumor: Causes

 The causes of CNS tumors are poorly understood.
 A few risk factors are known, including radiation exposure, genetic disorder, a family history of CNS tumors, immunodeficiency, stress and a history of previous cancers.
 As with all cancers, the risk of developing a CNS tumor increases with age.

 Inheritance

 A number of genetic disorders increase the risk of specific types of CNS tumors.
-These include tuberous sclerosis, Von Hippel-Lindau disease, Li-Fraumeni syndrome, Gorlin syndrome, Turcot syndrome, Cowden Syndrome and neurofibromatosis types 1 and 2 (NF1/NF2).
-Patients with NF1 have higher risks of having schwannomas, meningiomas, and some types of gliomas.
+These include tuberous sclerosis, Von Hippel–Lindau Hippel-Lindau disease, Li-Fraumeni syndrome, Gorlin syndrome, Mismatch repair cancer syndrome, Cowden Syndrome and neurofibromatosis types 1 and 2 (NF1/NF2).
+Patients with NF1 have high risks of having schwannomas, meningiomas, and some types of gliomas.
 NF2 is correlated with vestibular schwannomas.

 Diagnosis

 There are no recommended tests to diagnose CNS tumors.
 The tumor is usually found when patients develop symptoms and visit the doctor.
 The first step in diagnosis is usually a neurological exam, including tests for reflexes, muscle strength, vision and eye movements, and balance and alertness.
 If the results are abnormal, additional tests carried out by a specialist such as a neurosurgeon or a neurologist may be recommended.

 Adults and children both undergo a similar set of tests to diagnose CNS tumors, including: